Food Thickener Guide for Industrial Manufacturing: Types, Functions & Cellulose-Based Solutions (CMC, MCC, HPMC)

 Hydrophilic polymers absorb free water in the food system.This reduces water activity.It also increases overall viscosity.This mechanism is common in starch-based systems.

-It is also found in CMC systems.
+Formulators also frequently find it in CMC systems.

 Polymer expansion occurs in long-chain molecules.Examples include xanthan gum and guar gum.These molecules unfold in aqueous solutions.They increase flow resistance through molecular entanglement.Viscosity increases with concentration.It also increases with molecular weight.